-Following the coronavirus outbreak, the cost of risk increased to 182 bps in H1 2020 as a result of increased provisioning efforts because of the difficult environment.
-Loan-loss provisions consumed 83% of the bank's pre-provision income in H1 2020 (14% in 2019).
-We expect the cost of risk to remain under pressure over the next 12-18 because of the economic effects of the pandemic.
+Following the coronavirus outbreak, the cost of risk increased to 182 bps in H1 2020 as a result of increased provisioning efforts because of the difficult environment before easing to 83 bps in H1 2021 on the account of a sizeable recovery effort during the first half of 2021.
+Loan-loss provisions consumed 34.9% of the bank's pre-provision income in H1 2021 (61.4% in 2020).
+We expect the cost of risk to remain under pressure over the next 12-18 because of the lagging economic effects of the pandemic.